 What is this new Bluetooth Swift Pair feature?

 Users need to note that Microsoft’s Swift Pair feature is limited by devices.
-Means it supports only certain devices which include:
+This means it supports only certain devices which include:

 - Microsoft Bluetooth Keyboard